-2. NEVER start a campfire on a windy or RED FLAG day, as live embers can easily travel up to a mile away, and ignite wildfires some distance from your camp.
+2. We NEVER start a campfire on a windy or RED FLAG day, as live embers can easily travel up to a mile away, and ignite wildfires some distance from your camp.

-3. NEVER leave the campfire unattended, and never leave children alone by a campfire - Kids will be kids and even with innocent horseplay, accidents can happen.
+3. We NEVER leave the campfire unattended, and never leave children alone by a campfire - Kids will be kids and even with innocent horseplay, accidents can happen.
 Always designate someone (Adult) who is responsible for tending to the fire, kind of like a designated driver.
 Don’t hesitate to give them a big title like “Lord of the Flames” or something, to make them feel kinda important.

 3. Before we even consider building a campfire, we make sure that we have brought along the following:

 A Fire Extinguisher, At least 15 gallons of water, a shovel, rake and a bucket.
 If you are camping in an developed campground with water, it doesn’t hurt to pack a lightweight expandable garden hose.

 4. If campfires are allowed, we always use an existing campfire ring when possible.
 If you have to construct your own, it is important that you pick a SAFE place for digging your fire pit.
 NEVER dig a fire pit under low hanging branches that can easily catch fire.
 Always try to pick a large clearing devoid of trees or bushes.

 5. Once we have selected our spot, we use a rake or hand spade to clear the area of combustible material (pine needles, dry leaves, or twigs), leaving just a layer of dirt.
 Save the debris you have raked up in a pile far away from your campfire ring, as they will make good starter material for future campfires.
 I try to clear an area that is at least 20 feet in diameter.
 That way if live embers pop out of the fire, as they always do, nothing will catch on fire.